jessepav/lacygoill-wiki-backup/tmux/option.md

 You can, but you don't need to.

-Tmux can infer the type of an option from its name, except if it's a user option.
+tmux can infer the type of an option from its name, except if it's a user option.

 ##
 ## How to get the value of the 'clock-mode-colour' option, and *only* its value (i.e. not its name)?